 - The Arts Program supports performing artists with the creation and public performance of their work.

 - The Environment Program supports efforts that enable communities to protect and manage wildlife habitat and create efficient built environments.

 - The Medical Research Program seeks to contribute to the prevention, diagnosis and treatment of disease by strengthening and supporting clinical research.

 - The Child Well-Being Program seeks to promote children’s healthy development and protect them from abuse and neglect.

 In the fall of 2007, DDCF also launched the African Health Initiative, with the goal of strengthening health systems in sub-Saharan Africa.

-The Building Bridges Program, which seeks to advance relationships, increase understanding and reduce bias between Muslim and non-Muslim communities, is funded through the Doris Duke Foundation for Islamic Art and is headquartered in DDCF's offices in New York.
+The Building Bridges Program, whose mission is to advance relationships and increase understanding between Muslim and non-Muslim communities for mutual well-being, is funded through the Doris Duke Foundation for Islamic Art and is headquartered in DDCF's offices in New York.

 The Museums and Centers